hribz/IceBear/README.md

   - `noinc`: all files recorded in compilation database will be analyzed.
   - `file`: only files whose corresponding preprocessed file changed will be analyzed.
   - `func`: only changed code and affected components (e.g. AST nodes, functions) will be analyzed and generate reports.
+- `--analyzers`: the analyzers used to do analyze, selecting from [csa, clang-tidy, cppcheck, gsa].
 - `--clang`: the clang used to analyze (CSA is a part of clang).
 Please use our modified version of clang if `--inc` is set to `func`.
 - `--cppcheck`: the cppcheck used to analyze.
 Please use our modified version of cppcheck if `--inc` is set to `func`.